Eligibility

 • Most Swarthmore students study abroad during their junior year.

 • First-semester seniors may study abroad if they receive Senior Approval from their major department(s)/program(s).
-To receive approval, students need to meet with these department(s)/program(s) and receive confirmation that they can study abroad and still complete their major(s) on time to graduate.
+Students considering study abroad during their senior year should meet with these department(s)/program(s) to confirm they can complete their major(s) if they study abroad.

 • Students are limited to a maximum of two semesters abroad.